 Look at the chart that is labeled Weight.
 The blue arrow in the chart shows that there was an increase in weight when I added a honey super.
 After the addition, the weight of the hive was 136 lbs. on July 6 and on July 22 the weight went up to 181 lbs. a difference of 45 lbs.
 I need to get in gear and put another super on the hive.
 The bees at the entrance are wanting work.

+Let us see what more the charts can tell us about the hive.
 This next chart is an estimation of Honey Production in the hive.
 This information is derived from the weight gain in the hive.
 It is really interesting to watch this.
 It is telling me get my extractor ready!

 The next chart gives us a lot of information about the Temperatures with in the hive.
 Why is temperature monitoring important and what can you learn?
 The temperatures are taken from 4 sources.
 The broken line is taken from the weather service, the purple line is taken outside of the hive by the weight sensor, the reddish line is taking the temperature and humidity at the top of the upper brood box and the orange line only takes the temperature of the hive and monitors it for spikes in the temperature and this is used to help monitor the hive for swarming.
 As you can see from the temperatures, the brood chamber has been kept in the perfect range for brood.
 The red circles show quick changes in the hive temperature.